jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-dockerfiles.md

 # Working with Dockerfiles

-In this lab you will be introduced the DockerFile and Docker Compose.
+In this lab you will be introduced the [DockerFile](https://docs.docker.com/engine/reference/builder/) and [Docker Compose](https://docs.docker.com/compose/).
 In the previous lab we created a container, added a file and committed.
 Although this was a good exercise to get us use to working with containers, in real systems this would quickly become tedious.
-Instead there is a concept of a docker file, which is a script that enables use to define what container should look like.
+Instead there is a concept of a Dockerfile, which is a script that enables use to define what container should look like.

-We will use a ```Dockerfile``` to build and run an Asp.Net Core application.
+We will use a ```Dockerfile``` to build and run an [Asp.Net Core](https://www.microsoft.com/net/core/platform) application.
 Note that you will **not** need anything other than docker installed to do this lab.

 This is the second part in Lab1: